• Skip to main content

 Heather Wells Greenaway is a partner at Burning Glass Consulting, a public affairs firm located in the Washington D.C. area.
 She has managed political grassroots and earned media campaigns from the campaign trail to Capitol Hill and campaigns for Fortune 100 corporations, major associations, and trade organizations.
 Greenaway serves as a strategic partner to clients and leads the execution of integrated efforts that combine activities ranging from interactive and earned media campaigns to field operations and coalition building nationwide.
 Prior to the private sector, Heather served on the staff of U.S. Senator Bill Nelson.

-Stephen R. MacNamara, J.D., Secretary
+Stephen R. MacNamara, Secretary-Treasurer

 MacNamara is the only person in Florida history to serve as Chief of Staff to Florida’s House Speaker, the Florida Senate President, and the Governor of the State of Florida.
 He has also worked with members of the U.S. House of Representatives and worked as a Special Assistant to a U.S. Senator.

-State Senator Loranne Ausley
+Loranne Ausley

 As a Democratic leader in the State House, Ausley established herself as an independent-minded leader unafraid to take on tough problems and find real solutions.
 As the ranking Democrat on the House Health Care Council, she developed a policy expertise in health care, and in 2008 was selected to oversee the Florida Healthy Kids Corporation, Florida’ s $300 million child health insurance program.
 In addition to her state legislative service, Ausley has held high level posts in all branches of government at the state and federal level, including the Executive Office of the Governor of Florida, the US Department of Housing and Urban Development, the US Department of Commerce, the US Senate and the US House of Representatives.